BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Conclusions

 where we have taken into account: $\dot x ^2 - {\dot x}_0 ^2 = -\, (\underline {\dot x}^2 + \dot y^2).$ Now, at this stage, it is straightforward to note that we have the following expression for the determinant, namely;

-We end this Appendix with the {\it final} remark that we have shown that det $W_{\alpha\beta} = 0$ for the $(2\times 2)$ and ($3\times 3$) matrices, in our present endeavor, for the $D = 2, 3$ dimensional Minkowskian flat spacetime manifolds that are taken as the target space, respectively.
-However, this observation is true for any arbitrary dimension of the flat Minkowskian spacetime manifold that can be chosen for the target space. \\
+We end this Appendix with the {\it final} remark that we have shown that det $W_{\alpha\beta} = 0$ for the $(2\times 2)$ and ($3\times 3$) matrices (in our present endeavor) for the $D = 2, 3$ dimensional Minkowskian flat spacetime manifolds that have been taken as the target space, respectively.
+These observations strongly indicate that det $W_{\alpha\beta} = 0$ for the higher D-dimensional (i.e. $D = 4, 5, 6,...$) Minkowskian flat spacetime target spaces, too.
+However, one has to prove it by taking into account only {\it one} specific dimension of the target space, at a time. \\

-0.7 cm
+1.2 cm

-0.7 cm
+1.2 cm

-We take into consideration the three (2 + 1)-dimensional (3D) flat Minkowskian spacetime manifold as the target space to show that, even in the 3D case, the determinant of the $3 \times 3$ matrix $W_{\alpha\beta}$ turns out to be zero.
-For this purpose, we focus on the starting Lagrangian $L_0$ of Eq.
-(31) and compute the following $3 \times 3$ matrix (see, e.g. [15, 14] for details)
+We take into consideration the three (2 + 1)-dimensional (3D) flat Minkowskian spacetime manifold as the target space to show that, even in the 3D case, the determinant of the $3 \times 3$ symmetric matrix $W_{\alpha\beta}$ turns out to be zero.
+For this purpose, we focus on the diffeomorphism as well as gauge invariant starting Lagrangian $L_0$ of Eq.
+(31) and compute the following $3 \times 3$ {\it symmetric} matrix which is denoted by $W_{\alpha\beta}$ (see, e.g. [24, 23] for details)

-where we have to take the help of explicit form of $W_{\alpha \beta }$ of Eq.
+where we have to take the help of explicit form of $W_{\alpha \beta }$ like Eq.
 (33) for computations.